CVUA-RRW/FooDMe/README.md

 ## Reports

+An HTML report is generated for each run.
+It contains useful quality metrics as well as a composition table summarizing the abundance of each taxa in the different samples.
+Each table can be serached for specific samples, terms, or ranges of values and can be printed and exported in popular formats.
-FooDMe generates .tsv files with quality summaries of the different steps of the analysis.
+FooDMe generates various .tsv files with quality summaries of the different steps of the analysis, which are searchable through command-line tools.
 These files are located in the reports and sample subfolders of the working directory.
-The final result consists of a composition table summarizing the abundance of each taxa in the different samples.
-These can be found in the sample subfolders.

 ## Workflow details